-Everton defender Phil Jagielka is named by Roy Hodgson as the replacement for the Manchester City midfielder after a scan revealed the true extent of his stomach injuryEngland midfielder Gareth Barry has been ruled out of Euro 2012 with a lower abdomen muscle tear.
+Everton defender Phil Jagielka named as the replacement for the Manchester City midfielder after a scan has revealed the true extent of his stomach injuryEngland and Manchester City midfielder Gareth Barry has been ruled out of this summer's European Championships.

 Concerns were raised when the 31-year-old Manchester City player managed less than 30 minutes in the friendly against Norway on Saturday, and it has now been confirmed that he will miss the tournament in Poland and Ukraine.

-Barry, who won his 53rd international cap as a half-time substitute during the 1-0 victory in Oslo, will be replaced in England's 23-man squad by Everton defender Phil Jagielka.
+Barry, who won his 53rd international cap as a half-time substitute during win 1-0 friendly in Oslo, will be replaced in England's 23-man squad by Everton defender Phil Jagielka.

 "I’m very disappointed to lose Gareth," said manager Roy Hodgson said in a statement on the Football Association's official website.

 "Not only was he a member of my original 23-man squad but he has featured prominently in the England team over the last few years.